-Sudden and Inclement Weather (i.e., snow storms, blackouts)
+Sudden and Inclement Weather (i.e., snowstorms, blackouts)

-If the decision has been made to close the BAC buildings, notification will be posted on the BAC's website and email notifications will be sent to current faculty, staff, and students.
+If the decision has been made to close the BAC buildings, notifications will be posted on the BAC's website and email notifications will be sent to current faculty, staff, and students.
 Security will alert all those entering the campus that the building is closing and the designated time.
-The telephone's voicemail system will be updated to the buildings closing status.
-Text messages will be sent out with notification of our status to those who opt-in at alerts.the-bac.edu.
+The telephone's voicemail system will be updated to the building's closing status.
+Text messages will be sent out with notification of our status to those who opt-in at: https://alerts.the-bac.edu/index.php